 \section{Abstract}

-Machine learning models are known to perpetuate the biases present in the data, but oftentimes these biases aren't known until after the models are deployed.
-We present the Visual Bias Extraction (ViBE) Tool that assists in the investigation of a visual dataset, surfacing potential dataset biases along three dimensions: (1) object-based, (2) gender-based, and (3) geography-based.
-Object-based biases relate to things like size, context, or diversity of object representation in the dataset; gender-based metrics aim to reveal the stereotypical portrayal of people of different genders within the dataset, with future iterations of our tool extending the analysis to additional axes of identity; geography-based analysis considers the representation of different geographic locations.
-Our tool is designed to shed light on the dataset along these three axes, allowing both dataset creators and users to gain a better understanding of what exactly is portrayed in their dataset.
-The responsibility then lies with the tool user to determine which of the revealed biases may be problematic, taking into account the cultural and historical context, as this is difficult to determine automatically.
-Nevertheless, the tool also provides actionable insights that may be helpful for mitigating the revealed concerns.
-Overall, our work allows for the machine learning bias problem to be addressed early in the pipeline at the dataset stage.
-ViBE is available at \url{https://github.com/princetonvisualai/vibe-tool}. \keywords{dataset bias, dataset analysis, computer vision fairness}
+Machine learning models are known to perpetuate and even amplify the biases present in the data.
+However, these data biases frequently do not become apparent until after the models are deployed.
+Our work tackles this issue and enables the preemptive analysis of large-scale datasets.
+REVISE (REvealing VIsual biaSEs) is a tool that assists in the investigation of a visual dataset, surfacing potential biases along three dimensions: (1) object-based, (2) person-based, and (3) geography-based.
+Object-based biases relate to the size, context, or diversity of the depicted objects.
+Person-based metrics focus on analyzing the portrayal of people within the dataset.
+Geography-based analyses consider the representation of different geographic locations.
+These three dimensions are deeply intertwined in how they interact to bias a dataset, and REVISE sheds light on this; the responsibility then lies with the user to consider the cultural and historical context, and to determine which of the revealed biases may be problematic.
+The tool further assists the user by suggesting actionable steps that may be taken to mitigate the revealed biases.
+Overall, the key aim of our work is to tackle the machine learning bias problem early in the pipeline.
+REVISE is available at \url{https://github.com/princetonvisualai/revise-tool}. \keywords{computer vision datasets \and bias mitigation \and tool}